anis016/News-Grouping/README.md

 # Business Data Matching

+Implemented a business data matching algorithm on the daily news from various sources by grouping the relevant news together.
-Research and implement state of the art Data Matching techniques for business relevant data.
-We propose a business data matching algorithm/system that is based on transitive matching and in the end visualize the results in suitable manner
+This is based on transitive matching and in the end visualized the results in a suitable manner

 ### Tools used
 1. Python - 3.6